jessaustin/koa-signed-url/readme.md

 URL *before* signing it.
 (The timestamp would be a date in the very near future.)
 Signature verification ensures that the timestamp may not be changed, and a simple timestamp is easy to vary in order to enforce desired policies.
-(This module handles signature verification, but does **not** check that timestamps have not elapsed!)
+(This module handles signature verification, but does **not** check whether timestamps have elapsed!)
 In addition, timestamps act as anti-replay-attack "nonces".

 Second, one could keep a dynamic "CRL"-style list of used URLs, and thus reject